Marathounta

 Marathounta (Μαραθούντα) is a village in the Paphos District of Cyprus, located 6 km east of Paphos.
 Marathounta is located at 323 m above sea level.
 Marathounta is a small traditional village that brings peace and quiet to its visitors.
-Although not far from the hectic Paphos with its infrastructures, it manages to maintain a more rural character, at the same time enjoying the privileges of its proximity to the urban center.
-For those who want to visit the area, there is a tavern with local appetizers, as well as in neighboring Armou, but for further infrastructure facilities there is the city or the more developed Konia, just 5 minutes away by car.
+Although not far from the hectic Paphos with its infrastructure, it manages to maintain a more rural character, at the same time enjoying the privileges of its proximity to the urban center.
+For those who want to visit the area, there is a tavern serving local appetizers.
+Similar options can be found in neighboring Armou, but for further amenities or services, visitors can go to the city or the more developed Konia, just 5 minutes away by car.